-freely retain or dispose of units being offered.
+the riaht units being offered.

-Pledge/Lien of Units
+Restrictions, if any, on Pledge/Lien of Units

-The Unit under the Scheme may be offered as security by way of a pledge / lien/charge in favour of scheduled banks, financial institutions, non-banking finance companies (NBFCs), or any other person.
+to freely The Unit under the Scheme may be offered as security by way of a pledae / retain or dispose of lien/charge in favour of scheduled banks, financial institutions, non-banking finance companies (NBFCs), or any other person.
 The AMC and / or the ISC will note and record such Pledged/liened Units.
 The AMC shall mark a pledge/lien only upon receiving the duly completed form and documents as it may require.
 Disbursement of such loans will be at the entire discretion of the bank / financial institution / NBFC or any other person concerned and the Mutual Fund assumes no responsibility thereof.